Maricode-40/weCareApp/README.md

 ## Future Improvements

 1.- Implement a search input for the SuperAdministrator  and  optimised code.

-Pagination
+2.- Pagination for the appointments and users.

-2.- We will install Cypress to run some testings on the Frontend side.
+2.- I will install Cypress to run some testings on the Frontend side.

 ## Licence